rishika2024/Turtle-Waypoints/inspection.md

 ## Setup Instructions
 1. Build the workspace using `mkdir -p ~/me495/src`.
 2. Initialize the ROS environment (i.e., set the necessary ROS environment variables) by executing `source /opt/ros/kilted/setup.bash`
-3. Make sure no other ROS nodes are running prior to starting by inspecting the results of the ROS command `${insert command here}`.
+3. Make sure no other ROS nodes are running prior to starting by inspecting the results of the ROS command `kill -9 <PID>`.
 3. Run the launchfile `go_crazy_turtle.launch.xml` by executing `${insert command here}`.
 4. When running you can see an interactive visual depiction of the ROS graph using the `${command}` command.
    The ROS graph, including all topics and node labels, looks like: